-Karon commented that we rarely ride the Cannondale anymore and I had to agree.
-While it’s fine on the flat, we now struggle on anything over a gentle gradient and it’s been putting us off taking it out.
-I had a ‘spare’ Bafang BBS01 250W motor in the shed and an old 36V battery that still has a bit of life in it, so I decided to see if I could fit it on to the ‘Dale.
+Back in 2024, Karon had commented that we rarely rode the Cannondale anymore and I had to agree.
+While it was fine on the flat, we struggled on the hills and it was putting us off taking it out.
+I had a ‘spare’ Bafang BBS01 250W motor in the shed and an old 36V battery that still had reasonable capacity, so I decided to see if I could fit it on to the ‘Dale.

 Useful videos